 I was an infant teacher for thirteen years; my days were busy, but full of joy.
 The children learned about others, objects and the world around them through independent play as well as teacher directed play.
-This little boy whose day I will tell you about moved up to a toddler room shortly after I wrote this.
+This little boy moved up to a toddler room shortly after I wrote this.

 Today he arrived a little later than usual at almost 9am.
 Usually he comes earlier since his mother works at the center too.
 He had not eaten much breakfast, so when he came in, he sat down at the little table to have some milk, cherrios and bananas.
 After he ate, he had his diaper changed then painted with a brush with me supervising.
 He said, “Moo” when I showed him the cow puppet.
 He played independently while I gave some other children bottles.
 He kept kissing the one baby girl’s foot as I fed her.
 His face lights up when he sees her.
 We sang the “ABC’s”, and practiced dancing throughout the day.